tlesinho/checkout_system/README.md

 2. Buy product X in quantity more than Y and get products at discounted price.
 3. Buy N number of products and get M number of the same products for free.

 To demostrate the functionality the main class is added.
-Descriptions of each manu items:
+Descriptions of each menu items:

 "1".
 Scan the items given in the example of BC Group Test and see results.
 Note that the case 4 is not from the test examples.